chuckmeyer/cfn-safeset/README.md

+# cfn-safe
-# cfn-safe -- Validate CloudFormation ChangeSets for replacement operations on stateful resources
+Scan CloudFormation ChangeSets for replacement actions on stateful resources